-This Is How to Make Perfect Microwave Mashed Potatoes
+How to Make Perfect Mashed Potatoes—in the Microwave

 While mashed potatoes are hands-down one of the best ways to make taters, all that peeling, boiling and draining can take a while (especially during the holidays).
 So when we saw Instagram food blogger Eitan Bernath‘s handy microwave mashed potatoes hack, we knew it was a keeper.